Michael A. Taylor Player Props: Twins vs. Tigers

-The Minnesota Twins, including Michael A. Taylor and his .656 slugging percentage over his past 10 games, battle starting pitcher Matthew Boyd and the Detroit Tigers at Target Field, Thursday at 7:10 PM ET.
+Michael A. Taylor -- with a slugging percentage of .677 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the mound, on June 16 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Brewers.
+He had a hitless performance in his most recent game (0-for-2) against the Tigers.

 Michael A. Taylor Game Info & Props vs. the Tigers